 For Decoupled Solutions:

 Decoupled technologies open up more opportunities.
-The product development team for such a solution should be staffed by specialists from the essential list and experienced engineers who can perform tasks of various types of complexity.
+The product development team for such a solution should be staffed by specialists from the essential list and experienced engineers who can perform tasks of various complexity.

 Summary